Obafemi Awolowo University massacre: Student response

+Arrests and prosecutions

+In the following three weeks, 12 individuals were arrested and charge, including Idahosa and Ojuagu.
+Of the eight individuals involved in the 7 March incident, only one could be located and arrested.
+Two had left Nigeria to continue their studies in France.

-The commission's report was submitted in February 2000 and was released, along with the Government's white paper, later that year.
-The Commission expressed its strong belief that seven named individuals had participated in the killings—Frank Idahosa (Efosa), Didi Yuletide, Kazeem Bello (Kato), and four individuals who were identified only by their nicknames or Christian names—Innocent, Athanasius, "Ochuko", and "Chunk."
-The last was identified as the then head of the Black Axe secret cult.
-The commission also recommended the investigation of 16 other individuals, including Emeka Oguaju and the nine involved in the 7 March episode.
-The panel criticised the police investigation of the case and recommended that the Inspector-General of Police should set up a special task force to take it over.
+On 18 October, a Judicial Commission of Inquiry was instated, and began activity on 24 November.
+The chairman of the commission was Justice Okoi Itam.
+Other members included professor Jadesola Akande, journalist Ray Ekpu, legal counsel Turi Akerele, and student representative and alumni Adeyinka Olumide-Fusika.
+The commission's report was submitted in February 2000 and was released, along with the Nigerian government's white paper, later that year.
+The commission expressed its strong belief that seven named individuals had participated in the killings—Frank Idahosa, Didi Yuletide, Kazeem "Kato" Bello, and four individuals who were identified only by their nicknames or Christian names—Innocent, Athanasius, "Ochuko", and "Chunk".
+The last was identified as the then head of the Black Axe.
+The commission also recommended the investigation of 16 other individuals, including Ojuagu and the nine involved in the 7 March incident.
+The commission criticized the police investigation of the case and recommended that the Inspector-General of Police set up a special task force for the investigation.

-the cases against those charged in the Chief Magistrate's Court for belonging to an illegal organisation eventually came to nothing.
-However, we were very hopeful of a successful prosecution of the murder cases against Efosa and company.
-The case in the Osogbo High Court, which commenced on 9 April 2001, wound on.
-Evidence for the prosecution was taken from several students and some other witnesses.
-There was adjournment after adjournment.
-In mid-2002, the Judge hearing the case was transferred to Iwo, and the case along with it.
-There was a further delay while the exhibits were also subsequently taken to Iwo.
-To the amazement of everyone, the Judge upheld a "No Case" submission by the defence on 5 November 2002.
-The three accused persons were released and they subsequently disappeared..."
+Trials commenced on 9 April 2001 in the Osogbo High Court.

 In 2009 it was reported: "Ten years after the carnage, the relatives and associates of the victims as well as students of OAU are still crying out for justice."